Board of Directors

 John Bradburn is head of General Motors' Global Waste Reduction programs.
 He has degrees in Conservation and Hazardous Waste Management.
 His career honors include the Outstanding Environmental Professional of the Year (2014) and the Presidential Lifetime Achievement award.

 Tony Johnson is a Michigan native and recent graduate of Western Washington University with a Geology degree.
-He spent 3 incredible years in the "trenches" at Safe Passage in Guatemala City, teaching, mentoring, and helping feed the children and families still reeling from a brutal 40 year civil war.
+He spent 3 incredible & intense years with Safe Passage in Guatemala City teaching, mentoring, and helping feed the children and families, once displaced by a brutal 40-year civil war, who now survive by recycling anything and everything from the national dump, once monikered "the Mine".
 He brings this experience and compassion to BoR as secretary for the Board and general go-to guy when something needs to be done.
 He is working toward starting his own NGO in Guatemala to focus on the unaddressed issues he witnessed while working with vulnerable youth there.

 Fredy Maldonado is the man behind the combined efforts of Educacion Y Desarrollo and Buckets of Rain's in Guatemala.
 A native of Guatemala, Fredy was instrumental in Camino Seguro (Safe Passage) and many other humanitarian programs.
 These days he gleans hundreds of pounds of 'still good' veggies and distributes them to schools, hospitals, and orphanages in the villages west of the capital on a weekly basis.
 He spends his every waking hour seeking to improve the lives of those less fortunate.